Tyler School of Art

 Step 2 – Chairperson: If the grievance cannot be resolved in Step 1, the student may submit a letter of grievance to the chairperson of the faculty member's department stating the following: course reference number, course number and section, faculty member teaching the course, and specific reason(s) for the grievance.
 The chairperson shall review with the student his/her reasons for the grievance.
 The chairperson, with letter of grievance, shall meet with the faculty member to discuss the problem.
 The chairperson shall transmit, in writing, the outcome of this meeting and his/her decision to the student and faculty member.
 Note: If the faculty member in the grievance is the department chairperson, the letter of grievance should be submitted directly to the Assistant Dean's Office.

-Step 3 - Assistant Dean: If the student remains dissatisfied, he/she may appeal to the Assistant Dean’s Office.
-The Assistant Dean shall schedule a meeting first with the faculty member and the chairperson to discuss the grievance.
+Step 3 - Advising Director: If the student remains dissatisfied, he/she may appeal to the Advising Office.
+The Advising Director shall schedule a meeting first with the faculty member and the chairperson to discuss the grievance.
 Following this discussion, the student is invited to join the meeting to discuss the matter further and hear the decision.
-A report regarding the outcome of the meeting is written by the Assistant Dean and forwarded to the Dean’s Office.
+A report regarding the outcome of the meeting is written by the Advising Director and forwarded to the Dean's Office.

 Step 4 - Student Appeal and Grievance Committee: If the student decides to pursue the matter further, he/she may appeal the case to the Dean's Office.
 The Dean shall call a meeting of the Student Appeal and Grievance Committee which consists of the four at-large members of the Tyler Executive Council.
 The Dean shall appoint one of these members as Chair without vote.
 The committee shall also consist of two undergraduate students and one graduate student provided by the Tyler Student Alliance (see Tyler School of Art By-Laws, Article III, Section B., No. 1).
 The Student Appeal and Grievance Committee shall make recommendations to the Dean on each appeal or grievance.
 All recommendations to the Dean shall reasonably summarize the student's claim, provide the basis for the committee's recommendation, and state clearly the committee's recommended disposition of the student's claim.